holoviz/panel/doc/how_to/index.md

 # How-to Guide

-The Panel's How to Guides provide step by step recipes for solving essential problems and tasks.
+The Panel How-to Guides provide step by step recipes for solving essential problems and tasks.
 They are more advanced than the Getting Started material and assume some knowledge of how Panel works.

 ## Basics